REDLOTUS-V/Notes/README.md

 - **Pin notes** — pinned notes are grouped separately at the top of the list
 - **Search** — live filtering across note title and content as you type
 - **Persistent storage** — notes are saved locally with Room and survive app restarts
-- **Staggered grid layout** — a Google Keep–style masonry grid that sizes each card to its content
+- **Staggered grid layout** — a Google Keep–style grid that sizes each card to its content

 ## Tech Stack